 Cookie Dough

-Add the butter into a bowl and then sieve in the powdered sugar.
-It is important to sieve the sugar to avoid lumps in the dough later on.
+Add the butter to a bowl and then sieve in the powdered sugar.
+Sieving the sugar is important to avoid lumps in the dough later on.
 Add the lemon zest and vanilla extract (affiliate link).

 In a separate bowl, combine the flour, baking powder (affiliate link) and salt.
 Sieve into the mixture.
 Knead the dough, until everything is combined.